-Increasing the humidity (moisture) in your home helps eliminate the dry air that can irritate and inflame the airways in your nose and throat.
+A home humidifier can increase the humidity (moisture) in your home.
+This helps eliminate the dry air that can irritate and inflame the airways in your nose and throat.

 Follow the instructions that came with your unit so that you will know how to use your unit the right way.
 Clean and store the unit according to the instructions.